Merkel, heckled on visit to refugees, says no to xenophobia

 A spokesman for the interior ministry confirmed that under new guidelines, refugees from Syria are now allowed to stay in Germany regardless of which country they entered the EU by.

-Under EU rules migrants have to request asylum in the country where they enter the bloc but the flood of asylum seekers has prompted lawmakers to criticise that.
+Under EU rules migrants have to request asylum in the country where they enter the bloc but the flood of asylum seekers has prompted lawmakers to criticize that.

 As Merkel met asylum seekers, police and politicians in Heidenau, about 50 protesters booed and waved signs saying "Volksverraeter" (traitor), a slogan adopted by the anti-Islam PEGIDA movement earlier this year.